 Below are some additional tips to ensure a successful portrait session.

 Coordinating colors tend to photograph better than outfits that are perfectly matched.
 Consider selecting a palette of 2-4 coordinating colors and select outfits within the palette for each family member.
-Simple and neutral colored clothing works best: Whites, creams, light shades of blue, pink, rose, peach, taupe, etc.
+Simple and neutral colored clothing works best: Whites, creams, light shades of brown, pink, taupe, etc.

 In colder weather, layering vests, jackets, and scarves is an easy and natural way to give depth and texture to your final images.
 While it’s fun to play with accessories try not to overdo it or they may end up distracting from the subject(s).